gbote/CodePlatoon/curriculum/week-12/day2/react-testing.md

 ## Topics Covered

 ## Goals
-- Continue to build upon News Site React Challenge
-- Learn how to test a javascript application
+- Learn how to test a web application

 ## Lesson